 This list applies to you as a leader – it also speaks to those who lead other leaders – you might share this with those people as a source of conversation about their development and your expectations.
 Also, if you are reading this as a Learning or Talent professional, ask yourself if your leadership development experiences address these important skills.
 If not, and you would like some help, contact us.

-Note: I don’t have all the answers to being more effective in 2018.
+Note: I don’t have all the answers to being more effective.
 Leave a comment and tell me what I left out, or what you would add to the list!